ttytm/dialog/README.md

 // message launches a message box and returns `true` if `OK` or `Yes` was pressed. pub fn message(text string, opts MessageOptions) bool

+// prompt launches an input prompt with an "OK" and "Cancel" button. pub fn prompt(message string, opts PromptOptions) ?string

 // color_picker opens an RGBA color picker dialog and returns the selected color or `none` if the
 // selection was canceled.
 Optionally, it takes a `color` and `opacity` argument. `color` sets the
 // dialogs initial color.
 On Linux, `opacity` can be set to `false` to disable the opacity slider.